Volleyball: Refinements and later developments

 The first official ball used in volleyball is disputed; some sources say Spalding created the first official ball in 1896, while others claim it was created in 1900.
 The rules evolved over time: in 1916, in the Philippines, the skill and power of the set and spike had been introduced, and four years later a "three hits" rule and a rule against hitting from the back row were established.
 In 1917, the game was changed from requiring 21 points to win to a smaller 15 points to win.
 In 1919, about 16,000 volleyballs were distributed by the American Expeditionary Forces to their troops and allies, which sparked the growth of volleyball in new countries.

+Like basketball, volleyball spread quickly due to its simplicity and promotion by the YMCA and YWCA.
 The first country outside the United States to adopt volleyball was Canada in 1900.
+During and after World War I, the presence of YMCA instructors in American forces led to the spread of volleyball in Europe, where clubs were established in France as well as several Soviet nations.
 An international federation, the Fédération Internationale de Volleyball (FIVB), was founded in 1947, and the first World Championships were held in 1949 for men and 1952 for women.
-The sport is now popular in Brazil, in Europe (where especially Italy, the Netherlands, and countries from Eastern Europe have been major forces since the late 1980s), in Russia, and in other countries including China and the rest of Asia, as well as in the United States.
+The sport is now popular in Brazil, in Europe, where especially Italy, the Netherlands, and Eastern Europe have been major forces since the late 1980s, in Russia, in other countries, including China and the rest of Asia, and in the United States.

 Beach volleyball, a variation of the game played on sand and with only two players per team, became a FIVB-endorsed variation in 1987 and was added to the Olympic program at the 1996 Summer Olympics.
-Volleyball is also a sport at the Paralympics managed by the World Organization Volleyball for Disabled.
+Created by William G. Morgan in 1895, beach volleyball is a game of volleyball played by two teams of two players on an outdoor sandy court.
+Volleyball is also a sport at the Paralympics managed by World ParaVolley.

 Nudists were early adopters of the game with regular organized play in clubs as early as the late 1920s.
 By the 1960s, a volleyball court had become standard in almost all nudist/naturist clubs.
+Recently a debate has arisen within the sport regarding the inclusion of transgender players.
+With transgender athletes including Tiffany Abreu joining professional volleyball teams alongside other non-transgender teammates, many professionals, sports analysts, and fans of volleyball either express concerns about the legitimacy and fairness of having transgender players on a team or convey support for the transgender players.